 An electrical appliances inspection, otherwise known as a portable appliance test (PAT), is Serviceteam’s detailed electrical inspection into the safe workings of your electrical appliances.
-As opposed to our Electrical Installation Condition Report which tests the fixed installation (e.g.. wiring circuits, switches, sockets, light fittings and circuit boards) our PAT inspection checks all appliances you connect to the electrical supply (e.g. refrigerators, electric cookers, kettles, toasters etc ) and issue a pat certificate after completion of test.
+As opposed to our Electrical Installation Condition Report or EICR which tests the fixed installation (e.g.. wiring circuits, switches, sockets, light fittings and circuit boards) our PAT inspection checks all appliances you connect to the electrical supply (e.g. refrigerators, electric cookers, kettles, toasters etc ) and issue a pat certificate after completion of test.

 Homeowners should consider testing their electrical appliances every two to four years depending on the appliance.
 Landlords should consider an appliance PAT test inspection on all supplied appliances (within the property) every two to four years, or at each change of occupancy, whichever is sooner.

 If you are letting a property, then you have a duty of care to ensure any appliances you have provided when letting your property are safe.
 As a homeowner, a PAT test by a qualified Serviceteam engineer will give you peace of mind knowing your electrical appliance(s) meet with tough industry regulations.

 Serviceteam’s PAT certificate comprises a full safety inspection of all your electrical appliances.

 If everything meets with industry regulations, our engineer will issue you with a PAT certificate, which you will receive electronically.
 Should your appliances be faulty, you will receive a full report detailing exactly what needs to be done to bring them up to current regulations and make them safe.